 When it came to light the tech firm Cambridge Analytica had extensively mined Facebook user data (with the full cooperation of the social media giant) to influence the results of the 2016 American election, the discourse was split between those expressing shock, and those shocked that others were surprised.
 As The Guardian noted in a retrospective look at how companies like CA have turned social media metrics into one of the most significant tools in any election campaign’s arsenal, these analytics provide unnervingly-detailed insights into human behaviour: analytics can predict intelligence, sexual orientation, gender and even incidence of psychological trauma with a high degree of accuracy.
 Since then an initiative by the University of Oxford computational propaganda project further identified political polarization was more widespread than thought and encompassed many different methods.

-In the next few years, expect to see the discussion ramp up over how much data Facebook and other giants are allowed to collect on their users, who has the right to access it, and how its potential to disseminate fake news and other political propaganda can be circumscribed.
+In the next few years, expect the future to see the discussion ramp up over how much data Facebook and other giants are allowed to collect on their users, who has the right to access it, and how its potential to disseminate fake news and other political propaganda can be circumscribed.

 To learn more about studying data science at postgraduate level, enquire now by calling our enrolment team on 1300 535 919.